|

 Add a comment or report a mistake

-Canada geese walked
+A pair of Canada geese

 Add a comment or report a mistake